Giving up pound tops business doubts over independent Scotland

 Scottish nationalists argue the concerns are misplaced.
 They say the rest of the United Kingdom will recognise that its own interests will be best served by agreeing to a currency union with an independent Scotland, given their close economic ties.

-Scotland's First Minister, Alex Salmond, said last week that former BoE governor Mervyn King had told him that London would ease its stance in the event of a vote for independence.
+Scotland's First Minister, Alex Salmond, said last week that former Bank governor Mervyn King had told him that London would ease its stance in the event of a vote for independence.

 Recent polls suggest such a vote is increasingly likely.
 An ICM survey last month showed that 37 percent of Scots supported independence, 44 percent opposed it and 19 percent were undecided - far closer than polls last year.